Transformer bushing types are categorized based on their material, manufacturing, and design mainly into the following types:

-Following are the advantages during installation of RIP transformer bushing type over OIP bushings:-
+Following are the advantages during the installation of RIP transformer bushing type over OIP bushings:-

 - RIP bushings can be installed Vertical as well as horizontal at any angle.
-However, in case of OIp bushings, there is a restriction during installation i.e. upto 30o from vertical only.
+However, in the case of OIP bushings, there is a restriction during installation i.e. up to 30o from vertical only.

 - Lowering of transformer oil is required during removal/installation of OIP bushing, the same is not required for RIP bushings.